MathiasLengler/sqlite-raft/Roadmap.md

   - Map/Reduce query
     - quite complex
     - makes use of replication
+    - At specific commit index?
   - Talk to multiple nodes
     - Avoid redirected traffic when proposing to a follower

 ## Remote database API
 - Transport
-  - bincode over TCP
   - HTTP server
     - JSON API
       - rqlite template
     - Protobuf
   - RPC (how to support raft lib messages?)
-    - tarpc
     - gRPC
 - Features
   - Runs on every node (no single point of failure)